Q: When will I receive my tickets?

 Q: Is there any time difference between here and The Gambia?

 With only 6 hours flying time from the UK and no jet lag you can be relaxing by the pool by late afternoon, sipping a cocktail and watching the sun set.
-In fact long weekends, flying out on a Friday and returning on the Tuesday are becoming more popular for a quick 4 day break relaxing in the sun.

 Q: Can I take photos or videos?